Ravensburger

 Ravensburger AG is a German game, puzzle and toy company, publishing house, and market leader in the jigsaw puzzle market.
+The company was established in 1883 by Otto Robert Maier in Ravensburg, Germany.
+In its over 140 years of existence, the company has expanded internationally and acquired other toy companies such as BRIO and Wonder Forge.

 History

 The company was founded by Otto Robert Maier in Ravensburg, a town in Upper Swabia in southern Germany.
 He began publishing in 1883 with his first author contract.
 He started publishing instruction folders for craftsmen and architects, which soon acquired him a solid financial basis.
 His first board game appeared in 1884, named Journey Around the World.

 At the turn of the 20th century, his product line broadened to include picture books, books, children’s activity books, art instruction manuals, non-fiction books, and reference books as well as children’s games, Happy Families, and activity kits.
 In 1900, the Ravensburger blue triangle trademark was registered with the Imperial patent office.
 As of 1912, many board and activity games had an export version that was distributed to Western Europe and the countries of the Danube Monarchy as well as Russia.

 Before the First World War, Ravensburger had around 800 products.
 The publishing house was damaged during the Second World War but continued to produce games in the years of the reconstruction.
 The company focused on children's games and books and specialized books for art, architecture, and hobbies, and from 1962 grew strongly.
 The company started to produce jigsaw puzzle games in 1964, and in the same year opened subsidiaries in Austria, France, Italy, the Netherlands, Switzerland and the United Kingdom.
 In 1977, the company split into a book publishing arm and a game publishing arm.